persapiens/Course/Project/CM.md

 Tips:

-* `mvn process-test-classes` builds the database and creates sample data.
+* `mvn -f pom-data.xml process-test-classes` builds the database and creates sample data.
-* `mvn jetty:run` launches the server so it can be used like you'd expect.
+* `mvn jetty:run` launches the server so you can run the system.
 * `mvn clean test verify checkstyle:checkstyle` runs the unit tests, launches the server, runs the integration tests, and then brings the server back down.
-* Note that you _cannot_ run `mvn process-test-classes jetty:run` as a single command the `HibernateDataGenerator` doesn't nicely terminate without a `System.exit(0);` at the end.

 ### Report